numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 .. note::

-    This NEP is part of a series of NEPs encompassing first information about the previous dtype implementation and issues with it in :ref:`NEP 40 <NEP40>`.
-    :ref:`NEP 41 <NEP41>` then provides an overview and generic design choices for the refactor.
-NEPs 42 (this document) and 43 go into the technical details of the internal and external API changes related to datatypes and universal functions, respectively.
-    In some cases it may be necessary to consult the other NEPs for a full picture of the desired changes and why these changes are necessary.
+    This NEP is third in a series:

+    - :ref:`NEP 40 <NEP40>` (`under consideration`) details issues with the previous dtype implementation.

+    - :ref:`NEP 41 <NEP41>` (`accepted`) provides an overview and broad design.

+    - NEP 42 (`this document`) details API additions specifically related to datatypes.

+    - NEP 43 (`to be written`) details API additions related to universal functions.

 Abstract
 --------

-NEP 40 and 41 detailed the need for the creation of a new datatype system within NumPy to better serve downstream use-cases and improve the maintainability and the extensibility of NumPy.
-A main issue with the current dtype API is that datatypes are written as a single Python class with special instances for each of the actual datatypes.
-While this certainly has been a practical approach in implementing numerical datatypes, it does not allow to naturally split up logic.
-For example, functions such as ``can_cast`` have explicit logic for each datatype.
-Because of this monolithic code structure user-defined datatypes do not have the same capabilities as NumPy datatypes have.
-The current structure also makes understanding and modifying datatypes harder.
-The current datatypes are not well encapsulated, so modifications targeting a single datatype inevitably touch code involving others.
+NumPy's implementation of dtypes is monolithic: Types are written as a single Python class in which each datatype is a special instance.
+A function like ``can_cast`` builds in explicit logic for each standard datatype; user-defined types are at a disadvantage.
+In addition, the code is difficult to maintain, and its poor encapsulation means that modifications to a single datatype touch code involving others.

-As detailed in NEP 41, the desired general design is to create classes for each of the NumPy-provided datatypes, meaning that ``np.dtype("float64")`` returns an instance of a ``Float64`` class which is a subclass of ``np.dtype``.
+As detailed in NEP 41, we propose instead to make each datatype a subclass of a new ``DType`` class that serves as the extension point for new dtypes.
-``np.dtype[float64]`` will also be used to denote this class.
+``np.dtype("float64")`` will return an instance of a ``Float64`` class, which is a subclass of ``np.dtype``. ``np.dtype[float64]`` will also denote this class.
-This will allow moving all logic into special methods on the ``np.dtype`` subclasses.
-This ``DType`` class would then serve as the central extension point  for adding new dtypes to NumPy.

-This document proposes the new API for the datatypes itself.
-A second proposal NEP 43 details proposed changes to the universal functions.
-Note that only the implementation of both NEPs will provide the desired full functionality.
+This document focuses on datatype-related API additions; NEP 43 proposes additions related to universal functions.
+Neither set of changes is meant to stand on its own; both are needed.

 .. note::

-    At this time this NEP is in a preliminary state.
-Both internal and external API may be adapted based on user input or implementation needs.
+    This NEP is preliminary.
+User input or implementation needs may require changes to the internal and external APIs.
-    The general design principles and choices, while provisional, should not be expected to change dramatically.
+    But design principles and choices should not change significantly.

 Detailed Description
 --------------------

-NEP 41 layed out the creation of a class hierarchy for datatypes using the new DType classes to provide all necessary implementations.
-This NEP defines the specific choice of API necessary to define new DTypes.
+Class hierarchy is laid out in NEP 41; here we define a corresponding API.
-Here, these are suggested as C-API slots; however, conceptually these translate identically to Python methods.
+Though we describe the API in terms of C-API slots, conceptually these translate identically to Python methods.

-Additionally, the NEP proposes to implement the notion of *abstract* DTypes.
-Further, we detail – in part – how the proposed methods (C-API slots) enable all necessary use cases.
+We describe also the implementation of *abstract* DTypes, and in addition show how the API enables all use cases.

-Each section will begin with a short motivation of the issue or what problem is addressed.
-This is followed by a description of the proposed design choice, and then may list alternatives.
+Each section begins by motivating an issue or describing a problem.
+A design description follows, occasionally listing alternatives.

 Nomenclature
 """"""""""""

-As a brief note on nomenclature, it should be noted that ``dtype`` normally denotes the dtype *instance*, which is the object attached to a numpy array.
+- ``dtype`` denotes the dtype *instance*, which is the object attached to a numpy array.

-On the other hand the ``DType`` class is the subclass of ``np.dtype``.
+- ``DType`` is the subclass of ``np.dtype``.

-On the C-level we currently use the name ``descriptor`` or ``descr`` interchangeably with *dtype instance*. ``descriptor`` or ``descr`` will be used in proposed C-API names to differentiate dtype instances from DType classes more clearly.
+- On the C level we use ``descriptor`` or ``descr`` to mean *dtype instance*.
+In the proposed C-API, these terms will distinguish dtype instances from DType classes.

-Note that the notion of dtype class is currently represented mainly as the ``dtype.num`` and ``dtype.char``.
-Please see the :ref:`dtype hierarchy figure <hierarchy_figure>` for an illustration of this distinction.
+Note that the notion of dtype class is currently represented mainly as the ``dtype.num`` and ``dtype.char``, a distinction illustrated in the :ref:`dtype hierarchy figure <hierarchy_figure>`.

-There are currently classes in NumPy for numeric types e.g.
-``np.float64``; however,
-these are not DTypes but the corresponding scalar classes (see also NEP 40 and 41 for discussion on why these are largely unrelated to the proposed changes).
+Classes for numeric types do exist in NumPy -- for example, ``np.float64`` -- but these aren't Dtypes but rather the corresponding scalar classes (see also NEP 40 and 41 for discussion on why these are largely unrelated to the proposed changes).

 Proposed access to DType class